Rafostar/castnow-gui/README.md

 Please make sure you have all of the above installed before running castnow-gui.

-Most of them should be availible from your linux distro repos.
+Most of them should be available from your linux distro repos.
 Try installing them with your package manager or follow the links for more info.

 ### Install or update